Yates High School: Academics and programs

 In 2020, Yates became the fifth HISD high school to become an International Baccalaureate school.

 Yates has HISD's magnet program for communications: broadcast TV, radio, print, and photography.
 Yates also houses a maritime studies magnet program.

-Prior to 2015 the school allowed students who missed too many classes to pass a course but otherwise had passing grades to do cleaning work to make up for the absences.
+Prior to 2015, the school allowed students who missed too many classes to pass a course but otherwise had passing grades to do cleaning work to make up for the absences.
 HISD asked Yates to change its policy.

 Extracurricular activities

 Athletics

-Jack Yates competes in several sports, but the most prominent and successful sport on campus is boys' basketball.
+Yates competes in several sports, but the most prominent and successful sport on campus is boys' basketball.
 In 1994 Andrew W. Miracle, the author of Lessons of the Locker Room: The Myth of School Sports, wrote that the athletics programs at Yates High School have the same kind of importance in the Third Ward as the athletics programs at rural Texas high schools do for their respective small town and rural communities.

-In the segregation era Yates did not play games against white high schools.
+In the segregation era, Yates did not play games against white high schools.
 It was a part of the Prairie View Interscholastic League, an all-black sports league, from 1940 until 1968.
 In 1969 the Prairie View League was dissolved and Yates joined the University Interscholastic League (UIL).

-In February 2012 Yates was reclassified as a UIL 3A school, down from the 4A level.
+In February 2012, Yates was reclassified as a UIL 3A school, down from the 4A level.

 Basketball

-In 2010 Paul Knight of the Houston Press stated "no high school basketball team in the state and perhaps the country has played better than Yates."
+In 2010, Paul Knight of the Houston Press reported that, "no high school basketball team in the state and perhaps the country has played better than Yates."
 As of 2010, only two of the players on the basketball team were not from the Third Ward.

 In March 2010, Yates' boys basketball team was ranked number one in the nation by USA Today having defeated their opponents by margins of 135, 115, 99 (twice), 98, 90 and 88 points.
 On January 6, 2010, the basketball team defeated Class 4A District 21 opponent Lee High School (now Wisdom High School) 170–35, setting the state record for points in a game and sparking a debate in the process.
 Despite a 100-12 halftime lead, the Lions stayed true to their pressing and trapping style, which did not sit well with Lee head coach Jacques Armant.

 Jacques Armant, the basketball coach at Lee High, criticized the mass scoring, saying that it could cause violence.
 ESPN writer Rick Reilly criticized Yates basketball Coach Greg Wise and stated "At the very least, USA Today ought to remove Yates from its national rankings—the school is No. 1—as a statement about basic sports decency."

 As of 2015, Jack Yates boys' basketball program has won four state titles since the 2009 season.